agustus9/Cloud-Security-Portfolio/README.md

 # Summary

-This portfolio showcases my understanding and progress across the six key domains of cloud security.
+This portfolio showcases my understanding and progress across the six key domains of Cloud Security & IAM.
 Each section highlights core concepts, best practices, and strategies for securing cloud environments.

 ---

-# Cloud Security Overview
+# Cloud Security & IAM Overview

 Cloud computing has transformed the way organizations operate by providing scalable, flexible, and cost-effective infrastructure and services.
 However, along with these benefits come unique security challenges that require specialized strategies and controls.